 Country Guide: Iceland

-- Detailed inventory, dated and signed by shipper
+- Detailed inventory, dated, and signed by owner of the goods

-- Used household goods may be imported duty free if owned for longer than 12 months abroad, the shipper is moving their principal residence to Iceland, and items arrive within 6 months from the shipper’s arrival date.
+- Used household goods may be imported duty free if owned for longer than 12 months abroad, the owner of the goods is moving their principal residence to Iceland, and items arrive within 6 months from the owner of the goods’ arrival date.

 - The shipment must be imported within 12 months of the date of a transfer of residence.